-8. Make sure you meet the Admitted Student requirements
+7. Make sure you meet the Admitted Student requirements

-Check page 6 to prepare in case you are admitted to the program!

-9. Check your Forsyth Tech email and keep your phone and address updated with the office

-- Four to six weeks after the deadline we will notify you via your Forsyth Tech email about your status - You will receive an email regardless of the result admitted, alternate, not admitted.
-We will not leave you without notification. - If you are admitted to the program, there will be instructions in your admission letter with requirements that apply to admitted students - make sure to meet any of those deadlines/requirements or you can lose your seat in the program - If you are an alternate, we will contact you by phone or email if any seats open up in the program
+- Check page 9 to prepare in case you are admitted to the program! - 8.
+Check your Forsyth Tech email and keep your phone and address updated with the office - As mentioned above we will email your application confirmation to your Forsyth Tech email by the deadline for the program - After the deadline passes, you will be notified about your status admitted, alternate, or not admitted regardless of the decision. - If you are admitted to the program, there will be instructions in your admission letter with requirements that apply to admitted students - make sure to meet any of those deadlines/requirements or you can lose your seat in the program - If you are an alternate, we will contact you by phone or email if any seats open up in the program